ethereumclassic/ethereumclassic.github.io/content/blog/2024-08-27-why-would-people-prefer-bitcoin-and-ethereum-classic-rather-than-gold/index.zh.md

 Gold may be physically held which means that there are no banking institutions, service providers, developers, or miners that would pose a risk to our holdings.

-This may represent a complementation between the two types of investment rather than a competition.
+This may represent a complementation between the two types of investment rather than a competition as we will explain below.

+One thing that gold bugs must understand is that holding gold at a financial institution is not trust minimized and confers no benefits in moments of stress.

+Similarly, BTC and ETC holders should be aware that holding their crypto assets in centralized exchanges is no different than the traditional way of banking institutions.

 ## Self Custody Risks

 The similarity between digital gold, such as BTC and ETC, and real physical gold is that holding physical gold is not very different than holding the private keys of addresses in the Bitcoin and Ethereum Classic blockchains.
 In this sense, the risks are similar.

 Physically held gold must be stashed somewhere secretly at home or other places.
-If government or thieves were to try to steal or confiscate it, they they would have to go through the trouble of searching for it and retrieving it even if we resist.
+If government or thieves were to try to steal or confiscate it, then they would have to go through the trouble of searching for it and retrieving it even if we resist.

-The same happens with BTC or ETC, the only way to steal or confiscate crypto is by seizing the private keys of the owner.
+The same happens with BTC or ETC, the only way to steal or confiscate crypto is by seizing the private keys from the owner.

 But this kind of self custody is precisely the reason why people started to deposit their gold with gold smiths 600 years ago!